Fisher zeroes and the fluctuations of the spectral form factor of chaotic systems: The Random Energy Model

 The phase diagram obtained in Ref \cite{derrida1991zeroes} is shown in Figure \ref{derrida}.

 The density of zeroes, normalized with $N$ is zero in phases I and II, as is to be expected, since the partition function is analytic there.
 In phase III on the contrary we get:

-i.e. we have a constant surface density of zeroes.
+i.e. there is a constant surface density of zeroes.
 There are also linear densities in the boundaries I-II and I-III.
 In Figure \ref{zrem} we show a plot of $\ln |Z|$ along a line of constant $\beta_R$: there is a `slope' region, corresponding to phase I, and a `plateau' region (phase III) with negative spikes associated with near-misses of zeroes.